 Somatic Psychotherapy is a holistic mind-body-spirit process of exploration that invites all of you--all of your self states and somatic sensations into engagement over time -- a potentially integrative experience that also honors your inner knowing while opening new possibilities.

 As a sense of trust and safety builds, you’ll probably expand what you feel free to talk about with me, including all the feelings that emerge that may have been suppressed.
 We’ll seek to develop your capacity to reflect on and handle these feelings without either avoiding them or becoming emotionally overwhelmed.
-Importantly, you’ll develop more awareness of your body sensations, patterns of bodily tension, thought, belief, feeling, and behavior, how they are linked and expressed, and how to regulate them in ways consonant with your intentions.
+Importantly, you’ll develop more awareness of your body sensations, patterns of bodily tension, and associated thoughts, beliefs, feelings, and behavior, how they are linked and expressed in context.
 You'll develop more capacity to self reflect, self regulate, and to trust the validity of your own intuitions and point of view.
 Your own unique narrative will emerge... your own story of understanding different from that which you have internalized from others.
 New possibilities and a greater sense of aliveness and ease often emerge in this process.

 If you have insurance, I will give you a monthly statement for you to submit to your insurance company for reimbursement.
 I’m located in Santa Monica -- 310-738-4443.